JeffMcClintock/GMPI/README.md

     </Audio>
   </Plugin>
 ```
 Every plugin has a unique identifier (the 'id').
 This can be a URI, a GUID, or, as in this example, the manufacturer and plugin names.
-Then, the XML lists the plugin's parameters and its I/O (audio and MIDI input and output channels).
-A plugin can have any number of audio connections and any number of MIDI connections.
-The third pin provides access to the parameter.
+Then, the XML lists the plugin's parameters and its I/O (audi[...]

 # Thread safe by default